luzenildo-junior/CSGOApp/Readme.md

 #### Service
 Well, service is a service.
 It calls the CSGOTVNetworking session implementation to get the data from PandaScoreAPI.
 I wrote a little documentation in the code, if you have any question, feel free to contact me.

+#### Views
+To enable programmatically view code, I created a `ViewCode` protocol to handle hierarchy, constraints and further setup for views.
+It can be used in any kind of View, from ViewControllers to TableViewCell.
+All views have their elements lazily created, and some of them have one method to setup the elements.

 ### External Dependencies
 I'm only using Kingfisher to download images using the url directly into imageViews.
-Although I could use Alamofire for backend calls, and SnapKit for programmatically create constraints, In this project scope (not a huge app, not that hard to maintain) I decided to do all by hand.
+Although I could use `Alamofire` for backend calls, or `SnapKit` for programmatically create constraints, for this project scope (not a huge app, not that hard to maintain) I decided to do it all by hand.

 ## Problems Found
 ### PandaScore API